Osha 30 General Industry Vs Construction

 General Industry teaches you how to work safely inside a controlled environment.
 Construction teaches you how to survive a site that changes every single day.

 That's not hyperbole.
-The scaffold that wasn't there last week is now your only way to the third floor.
+Because of that, the hole you walked around yesterday might be a trench today.
+A construction site?
+In real terms, the scaffold that wasn't there last week is now your only way to the third floor.
 The hazards move.
-A construction site?
-A warehouse floor is the same on Tuesday as it was on Monday.
-The hole you walked around yesterday might be a trench today.
+But a warehouse floor is the same on Tuesday as it was on Monday.
 The rules have to move with them.

 Why It Matters — And Why People Get It Wrong